 After I got injured, I looked up all the masters for a good pistol squat progression and am happy to say, I found the answers I was looking for.

-Here are a few of them.
-In some way, shape of form, they all contributed a piece of knowledge that at some point glued onto another piece to bring me to the final objective of doing a one leg squat.
+Here are a few of my resources I pulled from.
+In some way, shape of form, they all contributed a piece of knowledge to my pistol squat progression that at some point glued onto another piece to bring me to the final objective of doing a one leg squat.

 In the end I have the routine and approach that showed me how to do a pistol squat that worked for my body.
 My body’s kinks, injuries and limitations.
 If you’ve weight lifted using the squat, deadlift, bench, overhead press your whole life, then our bodies are probably similar.

 Pavel Tsatsouline (The box down method works if it’s only strength you need but if you are broken, then other methods are needed.)

 Steve Maxwell (Just solid stuff that works)

 Steve Cotter (Inspired me with the table jumping pistol squat)

 Gold Medal Bodies (I find that GMB is better than gymnastics bodies for stiff, banged up adults.

 Scott Sonnon’s program for fixing a beat up body.